Coronavirus Updates for CFDT and SDU Patients: Preparing for Your Visit

 'A Huge Blessing'

-This is an incredibly stressful time for expecting mothers and their families.
-We are here to support you throughout your care.
 Please do not hesitate to ask your care team for help at any time — we can connect you with a wide variety of supportive resources such as online support groups, psychology or social work services, and more.

 See a list of additional psychosocial support resources available to you and your family.